PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 17:16:11
+Last updated: 2024-04-02 17:16:47
-Random Quote: God always takes the simplest way. - Albert Einstein
+Random Quote: Not what we have but what we enjoy constitutes our abundance. - Jean Antoine Petit-Senn